dr-morpho/Java-training/README.md

 # Java-training
-Just a code for tasks and training videos, nothing special
+Just a code for tasks and training videos, nothing special.